 Because of their confidence with authority figures, millennials are far more critical of poor workplace cultures.
 If they can’t see themselves developing mutually respectful relationships with their leaders, then they’re far less likely to respond to the new skills they are being taught.
 According to restaurant trainer David Hayden, "When you're teaching millennials, you have to mentor them, not manage them.
 When you do that, they will remain loyal, and they will want to learn more from your company."

 As for technology, that one’s pretty simple: millennials have been raised on the Internet.
 Most of them don’t remember what life was like without a computer.
 Naturally, their learning is strongly tied to technology.
+This makes book or paper-based training seem outdated, especially since many of them will be used to online training modules from other jobs.

-Learning Method #1: Video
+Learning Method #1: Incorporate Video Training

-When millennials have a problem, they usually seek out the answer in one of two places – on Google, or on YouTube.
+When millennials have a problem, they usually seek out the answer in one of two places: on Google, or on YouTube.
 There are millions of short, instructional videos on YouTube that help them pick up new knowledge at their own pace.
 So it makes sense that incorporating video into their restaurant training would make them more interested.

 Panera Bread, for example, trains staff both in person with a certified trainer or manager, and online through an eLearning program called Baguette University.
 This audio-visual interactivity helps keep young staff engaged while learning about compulsory topics like policy and procedure.
 Through this portal, they can also familiarize themselves with new menu items and view step-by-step guides on preparing meals.
 This training isn’t intended to replace in-person training, but rather complement it without disrupting day-to-day productivity.